Chevrolet Spin: Indonesia

 The Spin was introduced in Indonesia in February 2013.
 The Indonesian version was locally assembled, offering a standard three-row seating and third row ventilation in all models.

 Three trim levels and three engine options were offered at launch.
 The base engine is a 1.2-litre A12XER petrol engine sourced from Opel which was available for the LS and LT trims, with a 5-speed manual transmission.
 The 1.5-litre petrol engine was offered for all trims and was available with 5-speed manual and 6-speed automatic.
 A 1.3-litre Multijet turbodiesel engine sourced from Fiat and branded as TDCi was also available.
 It produced 75 PS and 190 Nm and was paired with 5-speed manual transmission for all trims.

-In April 2014, GM Indonesia introduced the Activ trim level which was only available with the 1.5-litre engine with automatic transmission.
-It is similar to the Brazilian-market Spin Activ sans the rear-mounted external spare tyre.
+In April 2014, GM Indonesia introduced the Activ trim level which was only available with the 1.5-litre engine with the 6-speed automatic transmission.
+It is similar to the Brazilian-market Spin Activ sans the rear-mounted external spare tyre and the 16-inch dual-tone wheels.
 The trim also gained steering audio controls, along with black-coloured seats.

 Production ended in July 2015, with remaining inventory sold out by May 2016.